AdobeDocs/genstudio.en/help/user-guide/concepts.md

 GenStudio harnesses the power of generative AI to accelerate the content creation process and ensure high-quality content generation.
 The iterative lifecycle of your creative assets results in increasingly accurate and brand-aligned content that resonates with your target audience.

-Begin by effectively training GenStudio on your organization's branding, customer personas, and product descriptions through the powerful Brand guidelines feature.
+Begin by effectively training GenStudio on your organization's branding, customer personas, and product descriptions through the powerful brand guidelines feature.
 See the [Brand references overview](../user-guide/references/overview.md) to learn how to prepare and upload these guidelines.

 ## GenStudio Content lifecycle